Responsible Office – Department:

 - “serious health condition” is an illness, injury, impairment, or physical or mental condition that involves either an overnight stay in a medical care facility, or “continuing treatment” by a health care provider for a condition that either prevents the employee from performing the functions of the employee’s job, or prevents the qualified family member from participating in school or other daily activities.
 Subject to certain conditions, the “continuing treatment” requirement may be met by a period of incapacity of more than 3 consecutive calendar days combined with at least two visits to a health care provider or one visit and a regimen of continuing treatment all within 30 days of the first day of incapacity, or incapacity due to a pregnancy or incapacity due to a chronic condition.
 Other conditions may also meet the definition of continuing treatment.

-- “Qualifying exigencies” include: short-notice deployment, military events and related activities, childcare and school activities, financial and legal arrangements, counseling, rest and recuperation, post-deployment activities, and additional activities as agreed upon by the College and the employee.
+- “Qualifying exigencies” include: short-notice deployment, military events and related activities, childcare and school activities, financial and legal arrangements, counseling, rest and recuperation, post-deployment activities, and additional activities as agreed upon by the University and the employee.

 - “Serious injury or illness”: